Term 4 Week 6 2024 Newsletter

 Photography

-Students have been studying the art of photography.
-In this unit students learnt various techniques and styles of photos which included- Leading Lines, Frame within a Frame, Macro (close up), Rule of Thirds and photos form different points of view.
-As a class we were able to link their photography skills to other areas of the curriculum including English, Science and Math.
+leading lines, frame within a frame, macro (close up), rule of thirds and photos form different points of view.
+As a class we were able to link their photography skills to other areas of the curriculum including English, Science and Mathematics.
 The students did an awesome job and showed excellent creativity in taking their photos.
 Below are some examples of the students work; can you identify the types of photos taken?

 Leigh Turbill